-If the first step to victory is to recognize the enemy, then your biggest enemy is bad or faulty record-keeping.
+If, as Corrie Ten Boom said, the first step on the way to victory is to recognize the enemy, then your biggest enemy is bad or faulty record keeping.
 If you want to pass the New Entrant Audit, keep proper records from day one.
-Some regulatory requirements must be in place within the first 30 days of operation, such as:
+Some regulatory requirements must be in place within the first 30 days of operation:

 - Drug & Alcohol Policies

 - Pre-Employment Drug Testing

-- · Random Testing Consortium
+- Random Testing Consortium

-- · Driver Qualification (DQ) Files
+- Driver Qualification (DQ) Files

-- Reasonable Suspicion Supervision Training (if you supervise drivers)
+- Reasonable Suspicion Supervision Training may be required if you supervise drivers.
+If you do not supervise drivers, this is not required.